minds-ai/zoom-drive-connector/README.md

 It is (currently) not possible to download the recordings via the API key.
 As such you need to create a new Zoom user within your organizations Zoom account.
 This can be a non-pro user.
-It is important that this user logs in via a username and a password.
-The username and password for this account should be added to the `username` and `password` under the `zoom` section.
+It is important that this user logs in via a username and password.
+The username and password for this account should be added to the `username` and `password` entrees under the `zoom` section.

 ### Google Drive

-To upload files to Google Drive you have to login to your developer console, create a new project, set the required permissions and then download the access keys.
+To upload files to Google Drive you have to login to your developer console, create a new project, set the required permissions and then download the access key.
 This can be done via the following
 steps:

 1. Go to the [Google API Console](https://console.developers.google.com/)